1. Goals

 default.
 Keep can be used to overwrite this behavior.
 It is usually needed

-that are used to build itself.
+for packages like make that are used to build itself.
 Preinstalled

 packages are automatically kept, as the package installation program needs